Porges/ways-to-play/src/games/hazard/index.md

 </tfoot>
 </table>

-Thus the overall chance of success for the shooter is 49.08%, and the disadvantage for the player is &minus;1.84%.
+Thus the overall chance of success for the shooter is 49.08%, and the disadvantage for the player &minus;1.84%.

 In some versions of the game the player is allowed to select any valid main before rolling;[@VotariesII p.
 317] in this case the best selection is clearly 7, based upon the above table.